 We did the flowers.

-Four solid days of back-breaking work produced blistered fingers, bruised knees and eleven golden bowl tablepieces spilling with flowery goodness, mocca amaryllis and Obama dahlias, feathery asparagus and chocolate-scented cosmos.
-I could go on (and on) but the end result was sumptuous and abundant, four bouquets (the bride had mistral anemones that I still shiver to think about, petals so delicate around their stern black faces), two cast iron urns of tall spindly branches and trailing amaranthus, several corsages and too many buttonholes to mention.
+Days of back-breaking work produced blistered fingers, bruised knees and many golden bowl tablepieces spilling with flowery goodness, mocca amaryllis and Obama dahlias, feathery asparagus and chocolate-scented cosmos.
+I could go on but the end result was sumptuous and abundant, bouquets (the bride had mistral anemones that I still shiver to think about, petals so delicate around their stern black faces), urns of tall spindly branches and trailing amaranthus, corsages and too many buttonholes to mention.

 I have recently acquired a business partner - Jesse Lister - illustrator extraordinaire, my sister, and the one and only person who can make me laugh until I get stomach cramps.
 I am aware that doesn’t sound much fun.